 Costs can be entered with just a few clicks, be they fixed (e.g. a venue cost), per student (in which case every time you add a new student, we'll automatically add that cost - e.g. lunch!), costs associated with personnel or costs associated with everyone.
 Costs will be totalled for you, both invoiced and forecasted, so you have full transparency over both the revenue generated and costs associated with your event.

 Next, simply create a new report using the criteria below for Output Columns and you'll be presented with ROI figures for each of your Events.

 Not Using Administrate Yet?
 We've Got You Covered...

 While we wax lyrical about how spreadsheets aren't a good way to manage your training operation, they have their uses in evaluating your training performance - especially if you don't yet have an all-encompassing Training Management System!

-Download our free Training Company ROI calculator by entering your details below.
+Download our free Training Company ROI calculator.
 Once downloaded, simply enter the total number of events and students, your revenues and total costs and it'll calculate your training ROI right there and then.